maheeniftikhar24/navttc-ceh-writeups/final-assessment/README.md

 The practical exam carried **80 marks** and lasted **3.5 hours**.
 Like the theory exam, each student received a **different practical task**, making every assessment unique.

-After completing the practical task, candidates were called individually to **demonstrate their work** and answer questions during a **viva**.
+After completing the practical task, each candidate was called individually to **demonstrate their work** and answer questions during a **viva**.
 Since the demonstrations continued after the official exam time, female candidates were called first due to the late hours.

 In addition to completing the task, we were required to prepare **two separate reports**:

 1. **Detailed Technical Report (PDF):** Submitted to the examiner during the demo.
-It included the methodology, commands used, screenshots, findings, explanation of the vulnerability, remediation recommendations, and other technical details.
+It included the methodology, commands used, screenshots, findings, technical explanation, remediation recommendations, and secure coding practices.

 2. **One-Page Written Report:** A handwritten summary submitted to the **NAVTTC assessor**, briefly describing the assigned task, the approach followed, and the outcome.

-The examiner reviewed the practical implementation, asked questions about the methodology, and assessed our understanding of the assigned task.
-Because of this process, many students, including myself, left around **7:30–8:00 PM**, even though the official assessment ended at **6:00 PM**.
+The examiner reviewed the practical implementation, asked questions about the methodology, and evaluated our understanding of the assigned task.
+I left the campus at around **7:30 PM** after completing my demonstration and viva.
+A friend who stayed behind informed me that some candidates were still waiting for their turn. **My advice is to keep your entire day free**, as the assessment process can continue well beyond the official end time.

 ### My Practical Task